Samoan Islands: Vailulu'u Seamount

 American Samoa.
 It was discovered in 1975 and has since been studied by an international team of scientists, contributing towards understanding of the Earth's fundamental processes.
-Growing inside the summit crater of Va'ilulu'u is an active underwater volcanic cone, named after Samoa's goddess of war, Nafanua.
+Growing inside the summit crater of Vailulu'u is an active underwater volcanic cone, named after Samoa's goddess of war, Nafanua.

 Climate

 The Samoan climate is tropical, with a rainy season from November to April.
 The island group is frequently hit by tropical cyclones between December and March, due to its position in the South Pacific Ocean.